spring-attic/spring-xd-samples/batch-wordcount/README.md

 Please verify particularly the following property:

-* hd.fs - The [Hadoop NameNode](http://wiki.apache.org/hadoop/NameNode) to use.
-The setting should be fine, but the port may be different between Hadoop versions (e.g. port 9000 is common also)
+* **hd.fs** - The [Hadoop NameNode](http://wiki.apache.org/hadoop/NameNode) to use.
+The setting should be fine, but the port may be different between Hadoop versions (e.g. port `9000` is common also)

 Now you can build the sample simply by executing:

 	$ mvn clean package

 The project [pom][] declares `spring-xd-module-parent` as its parent.
-This adds the dependencies needed to compile and test the module and also configures the [Spring Boot Maven Plugin][] to package the module as an uber-jar, packaging any dependencies that are not already provided by the Spring XD container.
-In this case there are no additional dependencies so the artifact is built as a common jar. ee the [Modules][] section in the Spring XD Reference for more details on module packaging.
+This adds the dependencies needed to compile and test the module and also configures the [Spring Boot Maven Plugin][] to package the module as an über-jar, packaging any dependencies that are not already provided by the Spring XD container.
+See the [Modules][] section in the Spring XD Reference for more details on module packaging.

 As a result, you will see the following jar being created: `target/batch-wordcount-1.0.0.BUILD-SNAPSHOT.jar`.